 Targeting, while nerfed with the changes of precision strike, is still incredibly important in BTA.
 When you do get a called shot, right click the 'Mech and hover over the parts in the top drop-down to identify what gear is where.
 You'll eventually internalize things like "what 'Mechs have XL engines" with enough play but it's useful to find out where the ammo is, so you can target or avoid the fireworks associated with those.
 That outline also gives you the armor and structure totals for each part, letting you determine how much fire based on your hit percentage to direct at, say, a leg that you want to lop off.

 You can re-arrange your firing order in the 'Mech bay.
 This little button here:

 You can also rearrange the order in battle by using the up and down arrows found to the left of the weapon names as seen here:

 Guns at the top fire first.
 Never accidentally fire frag ammo into armor again.
 Marvelous.

 Finally, the tooltips will tell you "guns off the table."
 We cannot emphasize that point strongly enough.
 If you can kill a thing, make it dead, now.
 At the very least 1 completed objective lets you withdraw in good faith.
 You might be doing that a lot.

 - Punches target the upper body, kicks target the legs.
-This is karate, not Taekwondo.
+This is karate, not taekwondo.
 Physical weapons are a mix, some roll like punches, others can hit every component.
-And charges are rugby played by pacific islanders so just imagine where that hits (everywhere, with serious impact).
+Charges are rugby played by Pacific islanders so just imagine where that hits (everywhere, with serious impact).